 Additional Builds, Options & Accessories for Golf Carts

 With both types of carts, the price can depend on a number of considerations, such as public or private use, new versus used, cart capacity and available options.
 The options can really add to the cost, and include features like roof mounted air conditioning, an enclosure, a radio/sound system, a custom steering wheel or seats, paint treatments, lift kits and custom tires and items mounted to the cart like a cooler, a ball washer, holders for grass seed containers, a rear view mirror and special grills to make the cart look like various popular automobiles.

 It is not uncommon to visit a course today and see carts tricked out to look like a Rolls Royce, a Bentley, a Mercedes, an Aston Martin, a Ford Mustang, Porsche, or Ferrari.
 (Another cart you can read about is a ParCar golf cart that Hoonigan re-fitted to accommodate a snowmobile engine and hit some serious speed.)

-Where to look when you’re ready to purchase
+Where to look when you’re ready to purchase a Golf Cart

-So Down to it: How Much Should I Expect to Spend on a Golf Cart?
+How Much Should I Expect to Spend on a Golf Cart?

-Generally speaking, you can purchase a very functional used cart (including one that was part of a course’s fleet) for between $2,000 to $4,000.
+We keep an up-to-date price list of golf cart costs here, however, generally speaking, you can purchase a very functional used cart (including one that was part of a course’s fleet) for between $2,000 to $4,000.
 For $4,000 to $7,000 you can buy a well-equipped used cart with lots of options or a new cart with none to few add-ons.
 From $7,000 to $10,000 you can invest in a new cart that will come with many popular bells and whistles and all the latest performance features.
 When you venture into the $10,000+ range you are looking at a highly customized new or used cart that others will surely notice when you roll up to the first tee.
 As it always is, you pay for what you get.

 Other Specialty Golf Carts